ThyroSafe™ and Iosat™ Potassium Iodide

 Stockpiling of potassium iodide (KI) is highly recommended by health officials worldwide to prevent thyroid cancer of those exposed to radioactive iodine.
 Radioactive iodine is the predominant radioisotope released from a nuclear reactor accident or detonation of a nuclear weapon (due to nuclear fission) and can travel hundreds of miles downwind, such as it did after the Chernobyl accident.

 IOSAT Potassium Iodide is the only FDA Approved full strength tablet available to the public.
-ThyroShield Potassium Iodide is the only FDA Approved liquid potassium iodide available to the public.
+Liquid Potassium Iodide KI is the only FDA Approved liquid potassium iodide available to the public.
 Any non-FDA Approved brands of potassium iodide should be avoided.

-What is the difference between the liquid (ThyroShield) and the tablet (Iosat) Potassium Iodide? back to top
+What is the difference between the ThyroSafe and Iosat Potassium Iodide? back to top

-As far as effectiveness and safety for adults or children, there is no difference between the liquid and the tablet.
+As far as effectiveness and safety for adults or children, there is no difference between the Iosat and ThyroSafe.
 Both are FDA approved, have the same active ingredient (iodine), and can be effectively and safely administered to adults or children.
-The Iosat has a longer expiration date, is less expensive and is packaged for single-unit dosing.
-ThyroShield is flavored.
-An adult could take one Iosat tablet or two droppersful of ThyroShield.
-A child could take half an Iosat tablet or one dropperful of ThyroShield, etc. If you don’t care to quickly crush and dissolve the tablet to administer to a small child then the liquid ThyroShield is your alternative.

-Will potassium iodide radiation tablets protect me against a “dirty bomb”? back to top
+Will potassium iodide radiation tablets protect me against a “dirty bomb”?
+Back to top of FAQ

 A “dirty bomb” is a conventional explosive, such as dynamite, salted with radioactive waste that scatters when the bomb goes off.
 The bomb can kill or injure through the initial blast of the conventional explosive and possibly through the dispersal of the radioactive materials– hence the term “dirty.”
 Such bombs could be small devices or as big as a truck bomb.
 There are four categories of radioactive waste ranging from very low-level waste that can be safely disposed of with ordinary refuse, to high-level waste such as spent nuclear fuel.
 Substantial amounts of radioactive waste are generated through civilian and military applications of radionuclides in medical facilities, food irradiation plants, chemical and manufacturing plants, etc. Some types of radioactive waste would be easier to obtain than others in order to make a “dirty bomb”.
 Radiation detectors are needed to alert officials of their presence.
 The RADTriage™ personal radiation detector has the technology to detect Gamma, X-ray and Beta radiation.
 This includes the ability to detect radioactive iodine, of which Potassium Iodide protects against and would most likely not be present in a dirty bomb due to the fact that it is a byproduct of nuclear fission which takes place only within nuclear reactors and during the detonation of a nuclear bomb.
 Obviously this type of ‘radioactive waste’ would be very difficult to obtain and incorporate in the makings of a dirty bomb.
 If a dirty bomb detonates in your area, follow the instructions of local health officials concerning evacuation, decontamination and the administering of potassium iodide (though unlikely).

-How do I know if there is radiation in my area? back to top
+How do I know if there is radiation in my area?
+Back to top of FAQ

 By using a radiation detector, emergency officials, such as FEMA, can monitor the environment for detectable levels of radiation.
 One would hope that they are in your area with their equipment as quick as possible and that they report this information to the public immediately.
 Of course, they cannot follow you and your family around with their detectors and tell you if you specifically have retreated to a safe environment away from the radiation.
 A back-up to the reliance on emergency officials, such as FEMA, would be the possession of a personal radiation detector to alert you to harmful levels of gamma, beta and x-ray radiation.

-Do I need a prescription? back to top
+Do I need a prescription?
+Back to top of FAQ

 Because of the inherent safety of Potassium Iodide that is FDA Approved, it is available without a prescription for radiation protection.
 Its use, however, should be limited to radiation emergencies and only when recommended by emergency response authorities.

 IOSAT Potassium Iodide is the only full strength brand tested and approved by the FDA for radiation emergencies.
-ThyroShield is the only liquid Potassium Iodide approved by the FDA.
 Ask yourself – If you had cancer and could take a drug that would cure it, would you take an FDA regulated and approved drug, or a non-approved drug?
 Then ask – If you could take a pill to possibly prevent cancer would you take an FDA Approved drug or a non-approved drug?
 Rad Block™, Life-Extension (LEF), I.A.A.A.M. and Potassium IodATE (different spelling, different drug) are not FDA Approved for radiation emergencies.

 The 1997 Federal Food, Drug and Cosmetic Act states that: “No person shall introduce or deliver for introduction into interstate commerce any new drug, unless an approval filed pursuant to subsection (b) or (j) of this section is effective with respect to said drug”.